Viza74/c64helperscriptsforaseprite/readme.md

 >You need to run at least Aseprite v1.2.10 (beta at the time of writing) with lua scripting support.

-Click on `File/Scripts/Open script folder` and copy the files from this repo there.
-Restart Aseprite, and the new commands should show up in the `File/Scrits` menu.
+Click on `File/Scripts/Open script folder` and copy the files from this repo there (well actually the lua and prg files are enough).
+Restart Aseprite, and the new commands should show up in the `File/Scripts` menu.

 > Tip: You can assign keyboard shortcuts to scripts in the `Edit/Keyboard shorcuts` menu

 ## Getting started
-The multicolor bitmap mode on the C64 is 160x200 (double width) resolution image, where each "attribute cell" is 4x8 pixels, and can contain maximum of four colors: 3 can be unique in every cell, and one common color (the "background color").
+The multicolor bitmap mode on the C64 is 160x200 (with double wide pixels) resolution image, where each "attribute cell" is 4x8 pixels, and can contain maximum of four colors: 3 can be unique in every cell, and one common color (the "background color").

 The simplest way to start is to duplicate the included aseprite image, and use that, it is set up the way as the scripts expect it.